Massive neutrinos and degeneracies in Lyman-alpha forest simulations: Results

 The 1D and 3D flux power spectra of the \lyaf\ are dependent on both the matter density field and the state of the IGM, and there is also some dependence on the velocity power spectrum through redshift space distortions.
 Due to the different initial conditions, the IGM history in the {\it massive} and {\it rescaled} simulations is different, which will propagate to differences in the flux power spectra.
 However these differences do not mean that the degeneracy shown in figures \ref{fig:matpow} and \ref{fig:relabel} is broken as the state of the IGM is marginalised over in cosmological analysis of the \lyaf\ due to uncertainties in the astrophysics of reionisation.
 These subtle changes in the state of the IGM therefore cannot be interpreted as signatures of massive neutrinos.
 Given imperfect parametrisations of the IGM and the highly non-linear relationship between these parameters and the observable flux power spectra, it is impossible to isolate all of these effects and match them by hand in the way that we have done with the linear power.

 A full marginalization is beyond the scope of this paper, but we match two of the IGM parameters -- the mean flux and the temperature at mean density in the simulations -- to remove some effects of neutrinos that are degenerate with nuisance parameters.
 The temperature of the gas in the IGM is well approximated by a power-law distribution of the form $T(\delta_b) = T_0 (1 + \delta_b)^{\gamma-1}$ where $\delta_b$ is the baryon overdensity, and $T_0$ is the temperature at mean density \cite{Hui1997}.
 Given that the power-law approximation only holds at low densities, we perform the fit in the range $-2 < \rm{log}_{10}(\delta_b)<0.5$.
 This is appropriate given that these overdensities are also the regions which give rise to the \lyaf\ \cite{Lukic2014}.
 We match the mean flux by re-scaling the optical depth in the skewers by a constant in post-processing.
-Similarly, we match the temperature at mean density by rescaling the internal energy by a constant in post-processing.
-In both cases, the rescaling was fairly small, of order 2\%.
+We also match $T_0$ in the simulations.
+For the heavily ionised gas in photoionisation equilibrium which gives rise to the \lyaf\, the gas temperature is proportional to the internal energy.
+This allows us to rescale the temperature at mean density in the simulations by a constant rescaling of the internal energies of the particles, as long as the rescalings are small.
+In both cases the rescalings were small, on the order of 2\%.